wootfish/theseus.dht/docs/index.md

 ### get

 Try to retrieve data from a node.
 Takes a DHT address as an argument.
-The response differs based on whether the queried node has stored data for that address.
-If it does, it returns the data.
-If it doesn't, it returns routing suggestions like with `find_node`.
+If the queried peer has no data to return, it instead offers routing info using the same return signature as `find_node`.
+If the address is omitted, all data stored at the node should be returned.

-There is an optional argument, `tags`, which if provided should map to a list of strings.
-If `tags` is included, only data with at least the tags listed will be returned.
+The `tags` optional argument, if provided, should map to a list of strings.
+Data without the specified tags listed will not be returned.
 If `tags` is omitted or left empty, then only untagged data will be returned.

 The response format for untagged data is simply a list of data items, encoded as bytestrings.

-For tagged data, it's a list of (n+1)-tuples, where n is the number of tags requested, plus a list showing the order the tags have been returned in.
+For tagged data, it's a list of (n+1)-tuples, where n is the number of tags requested.
+Tag values are returned alphabetized by tag name.

 Arguments: `{"addr": <20-byte address>, "tags": ["tag1", "tag2", ...]}`

 Response:
-- Tagged data: `{"data": [[<bytes>, <tag>, <tag>, ...], ...], "tags": ["tag1", "tag2", ...]}`
+- Tagged data: `{"data": [[<bytes>, <tag>, <tag>, ...], ...]}`
 - Untagged data: `{"data": [<bytes>, <more bytes>, ...]}`
 - No data at address: `{"nodes": [<compact node info>, ...]}`